-4. Once the background check results are received by CSD Headquarters, staff are notified of the results and eligibility for TANF/SFA is determined.

-- a.
-A child is not eligible for TANF/SFA benefits when the background check shows that the adult: - i.
+- 4. Once the background check results are received by CSD Headquarters, staff are notified of the results and eligibility for TANF/SFA is determined. - 5.4.
+A child is not eligible for TANF/SFA benefits when the background check shows that the adult further review of the background check may be needed by Headquarters staff due to the following: - i.
 Has a pending charge for a disqualifying crime (WAC 388-06-0170), - ii.
-Has a conviction for a disqualifying crime, - iii.
+Has a conviction for a past disqualifying crime, - iii.
 Is not of sufficient physical, emotional, or mental health to meet the needs of the child, as determined by CSD Headquarters review, or - iv.
-Is considered at risk of harming the child based on available information. - b.
+Is considered at risk of harming the child based on available information.

+b.
 TANF/SFA benefits are denied when the background check disqualifies the adult(s).

-NOTE: If the primary caregiver discloses they were issued a DCYF Certificate of Parental Improvement, and it is verified by DSHS -BCCU, the finding will not show up as part of the background check record.
+NOTE: If the primary caregiver discloses they were issued a DCYF Certificate of Parental Improvement, and it is verified by DSHS BCCU, the finding will not show up as part of the background check record.

-5. If the background check shows there is a record but no disqualifying crime, CSD Headquarters is notified and will:
+- 5. If the background check shows there is a record but no disqualifying crime, CSD Headquarters is notified and will: - a.

-- a.
 Review the information and determine whether the individual has the character, suitability and competence to take care of the unrelated child. - b.
-Notify staff of the decision so that TANF/SFA eligibility determination can be completed.
+Notify and make a referral to Social Service staff-Specialist in the caregiver's local area of the decision so that TANF/SFA eligibility determination can be completed.